This Croissant Bread Pudding with Pecan Toffee Sauce is made more decadent the use of butter croissants and rich pecan toffee sauce.

 Am I going to diet?
 No.

-Live More Weigh Less starts back up in the Spring (once you buy the program you can repeat it each time) and I will go through that again.
+Live More Weigh Less starts back up in the Spring and I will go through that again.

 Back to this bread pudding.

 It’s from the first few years of blogging.

 This is the recipe that people come back time and time again to tell me is their favorite.

 Since 2015 will mark 10 years of blogging for me (holy cow) I decide to remake it and feature it again on the blog.

 I love using croissants in bread pudding as it just brings the level of insanely good up a notch.

 You don’t have to add the booze to the toffee sauce it’s tasty without it.

 Happy New Year everyone…2015 is going to be a fantastic year I can feel it!